 Our day starts with receiving a warm welcome from teachers, and settling into the space with some time to explore the classroom.
 Next, we gather as a group to greet each other, learn about what to expect that day, and eat some yummy snacks from home.

 Then, it’s time for our favorite part of the day: work time!
 Teachers will typically put out an intentionally chosen activity based on the students’ emerging interests that they may choose to participate in.
 This is really a time for students to explore the space, create projects, and work with their peers.
-Lastly, we clean up as a group and reflect on our day during our goodbye circle with a song and story before heading home!
+Lastly, we clean up as a group and reflect on our day during our goodbye circle with a song before heading home!

 Our Curriculum Approach